-There is potential for cumulative effects from other plans or projects which may result in similar source-impact-pathways to Otter within other tributaries or within the River Suck/River Shannon complex.
+There is potential for cumulative effects from other plans or projects which may result in similar source-impactpathways to Otter within other tributaries or within the River Suck/River Shannon complex.

-The decommissioning and rehabilitation of Bunahinly-Kilgarvan Bog by BnM, which is also within the River Shannon catchment, may result in likely significant/ potentially adverse effects on Otter; this project may temporally overlap works proposed for other BnM sites proposed for decommissioning.
+The decommissioning and rehabilitation of Blackwater Bog by BnM, which is also within the River Shannon catchment, may result in likely significant/ potentially adverse effects on Otter; this project may temporally overlap works proposed for other BnM sites proposed for decommissioning, such as the nearby / adjacent Bunahinly-Kilgarvan and Bloomhill Bogs located to the north of the Blackwater Bog.